 There are a variety of issues that can contribute to CAD and fortunately many of the risk factors can be managed or avoided.
 The more factors you control, the more you reduce your risk of CAD.

-If you are overweight or obese , adopt a sensible eating plan and exercise regularly to lose weight gradually, and maintain your weight at the desired level.
+If you are overweight or obese , adopt a sensible eating plan.
+Exercise regularly to lose weight gradually, and maintain your weight at the desired level.
 Consider consulting with a dietitian who can help you with meal planning and portion sizing.

 Chemicals in tobacco smoke contribute to the build-up of plaque in the arteries, increasing your risk of atherosclerosis .
 It also irritates the lining of the blood vessels which can cause further damage to the blood vessels.